shovanmaity/k8s-volume-copy/docs/design/rsync_populator.md

 NOTE -
 1. `AnyVolumeDataSource` feature gate should be enabled in the kubernetes cluster.
-2. Namespace `demo-a1b2c3` is reserved for volume populator.
+2. Namespace `volume-copy` is reserved for volume populator.
 Don't create any application or pvc in that namespace.

 Here are the steps to create a volume using rsync source.
 1. Install volume populator